Mattdatacol/PYTHON-showcase_Instacart-data-analysis/README.md

 **Data population flow**
 ![population flow up the final merged file](images/Population_flow.png)

+- Only Jupyter Notebooks, running Python 3, on an Anaconda environment have been used.

+**Libraries at work on this project:**
+ - Pandas
+ - Numpy
+ - OS
+ - Matplotlib.pyplot
+ - Seaborn
+ - Plotly
+ - SciPy

 ## 4. Links to the PYTHON scrypts

+- Data wrangling
-- EDA on Python (Pandas)
+- EDA on Python
 - Pivot tables and crosstabs
-- Visualizations (Matplotlib, Seaborn, Plotly)
+- Visualizations
 - Final script of the project to showcase a full script

 ## 5. [Final Report](Final_Report/A4_final_report_Matthieu.xlsx) *Excel workbook to be dowloaded since the format is not supported inside Github*